kestra-io/docs/docs/architecture/README.md

 ## The Repository

-The Repository or more precisely repositories are the internal way to store data.
+The Repository, or more precisely repositories, are the internal way to store data.
 Kestra provides multiple repository types that must be used with their queue counterparts.

 There exist three types of repositories:
 - **In-Memory** that must be used with the In-Memory Queue.